-Posted on September 28, 2014 in Addiction
+Posted in Addiction on September 28, 2014

 Government Study Underscores the Dangers of Binge Drinking

 The U.S. Centers for Disease Control and Prevention (CDC) has released a first-of-its-kind report that shows how alcohol is cutting millions of American lives short by several decades.
 The report separates binge drinking from alcoholism and even distinguishes between long-term, health-related deaths and more immediate causes of death related to alcohol use.
 While both long-term alcohol use and binge drinking are dangerous to health, the report reveals that binge drinking is more deadly to Americans even than years of alcohol misuse.
+The following statistics highlight the urgent need for those who binge drink to seek treatment.

 According to the CDC report, one out of six Americans (38 million-plus adults) binges on alcohol.
 Binging is defined as four or more drinks for a woman and five or more drinks for a man.
 The report indicates that one in 10 adult deaths (2006-2010) were connected in some way to overdrinking.
 As many as 88,000 U.S. adults died each of those years because of heavy drinking, binge drinking, underage drinking or drinking while pregnant.
 Nearly 70 percent of the fatalities were among people ages 20 to 64, and when a life was cut short because of an alcohol-related death, the average length of time cut from the life span was 30 years.